 Once you have approved the donor, work in our partner clinic commences.

 Identifiable donors: The donor is identifiable, which means that any child resulting from this treatment will have the right to access identifying information about their donor from the age of 18.
 However, identifying information about the donor will not be made available to you, the recipient couple.

 Can I donate my eggs?

 We currently do not take egg donors, however, we do offer "known egg donation" so if you are a family member, acquaintance, or friend of someone who requires an egg donor.
 This is an altruistic process.
 Find out more here.

 We have four different egg donation programmes:

-Shared Motherhood: This is designed for same sex female couples.
-This is where the eggs of one partner are used in an IVF cycle to create embryos that are then transferred into the other partner.
+Shared Motherhood: This is designed for same-sex female couples.
+This is where the eggs of one partner are used in an IVF cycle to create embryos that are then transferred to the other partner.
 Find out more here.

 To find out more about how our egg donation program works and the costs involved, please contact us.